Highlights from the Ratings and Financial Report for T2 Biosystems Inc. (TTOO)

 Sponsored

-The average price from analysts is $4.75.
-TTOO currently public float of 344.05M and currently shorts hold a 0.09% ratio of that float.
-Today, the average trading volume of TTOO was 837.83K shares.
+The average price from analysts is $4.75, which is $2.99 above the current price.
+TTOO currently public float of 6.88M and currently shorts hold a 4.59% ratio of that float.
+Today, the average trading volume of TTOO was 910.58K shares.

 TTOO’s Market Performance